35 Organization Tips from the Pros

 Learn the art of folding

 If you don’t have a dresser, we recommend you get one, stat.
 According to Kondo, your clothes will be “happier” if you fold them.
 After you fold your scarves, dresses and pants, Kondo recommends stacking them vertically in your closet—she claims you can fit 20 to 40 folded piece where you’d normally be able to hang ten.
-Here are 10 things happy people never forget to do.

 Get rid of the paperwork